ionixftw/dev101/README.md

 * In the central part of northern India the Maukharis rose to prominence but later Gupta's held sway over Bihar, western and northern Bangladesh.
 It lead to a lot of clashes between Gupta and the Maukharis for the possession of Magadha (souther Bihar) and parts of western and northern Bengal.

-* Sasanka(master of northern and western Bengal as far as Chilka lake in Orissa) is the first king of Bengali to extend his suzerainty over territories far beyond the geographical boundaris of that proince.
+* Sasanka(master of northern and western Bengal with his empire extending as far as Chilka lake in Orissa) is the first king of Bengal to extend his suzerainty over territories far beyond the geographical boundaries of that province.
 By the beginning of 7th century A.D.
 Gauda emerged as an independent nation under Sasanka and Magadha formed a part of his dominions(শাসনকৃত এলাকা).
 He attempted at establishing a north Indian empire simultaneously keeping Gauda empire independent.

 * Harshavardhana, who owned practically the whole north India and parts of southern India, was the powerful adversary of Sasanka.